reinterpretcat/vrp/docs/src/concepts/pragmatic/problem/objectives.md

 * `maximize-tours`: maximizes total amount of tours present in solution
 * `maximize-value`: maximizes total value of served jobs.
 It has an optional parameter:
     * `reductionFactor`: a factor to reduce value cost compared to max routing costs.
+* `tour-order`: controls desired activity order in tours
+    * `is_constrained`: violating order is not allowed, even if it leads to less assigned jobs (default is false).

 ### Work balance objectives